-There is relatively less studies of fusion in decision-level than that in feature-level.
-Xu et al.[88] propose a module named 3DCLS (3D Convolutional-Long Short Term Memory) hybrid model to recognize visual emotions and CNN-RNN hybrid model to recognize text-based emotions, which is shown as Fig. 4(b).
+Xu et al. [92] propose a module named 3DCLS (3D Convolutional-Long Short Term Memory) hybrid model to recognize visual emotions and CNN-RNN hybrid model to recognize text-based emotions, which is shown as Fig. 9.
 In addition, SVM is utilized to recognize emotion from speech. classification probabilities of each emotion category scored from each classifier are weighted and summed to score final probability distribution of emotions.
-Dahmane et al.[43] apply sequential temporal CNN and LSTM with an Attention Weighted Average layer and Fisher-Vector encodingbased local and global descriptors to generate features from visual and acoustic modality respectively, and then late-fusion is made in decision-level.
-Multi-task CNN and SVM are utilized to extract features in speech and facial modality, and the fusion is processed via meta-classifier in [102].
+Dahmane et al. [44] apply sequential temporal CNN and LSTM with an Attention Weighted Average layer and Fisher-Vector encoding-based local and global descriptors to generate features from visual and acoustic modality respectively, and then latefusion is made in decision-level.
+Multi-task CNN and SVM are utilized to extract features in speech and facial modality, and the fusion is processed via meta-classifier in [105].